AdguardTeam/KnowledgeBase/docs/general/userscripts.md

 * **AdGuard Assistant** (legacy version) — This custom extension is designed to control filtering directly from the browser page (manual blocking, exclusion of the site, etc.).

-> Note that this version of Assistant is legacy and there is no point in using it on new systems, since it has been replaced with the full-fledged [Browser Assistant](ссылка на adguard-assistant/overview.html).
+> Note that this version of Assistant is legacy and there is no point in using it on new systems, since it has been replaced with the full-fledged [Browser Assistant](https://adguard.com/en/adguard-assistant/overview.html).
 But legacy Assistant might be of help if there is no Browser Assistant extension for your browser.

 * **Disable AMP** — A script, pre-installed only in AdGuard for Android, that disables AMP (Accelerated Mobile Pages) on the Google search results page.

-## Where can you get more userscripts?
+## Where can you get more userscripts?{#more-userscripts}

 As userscripts are created mainly by enthusiasts, you should be cautious when installing them.
 Yet, there is a great variety of interesting scripts that can really make using some websites more convenient.